 Google Stadia: this is the official name of the streaming gaming service presented today by Google on the stage of the GDC (Game Developer Conference).
 But perhaps defining it as a game streaming service is an understatement.
-Google has created it to be an ecosystem for everyone, for those who want to watch video games, for those who want to play video games and even for those who want to develop them.
+Keeping in mind gaming hardware and user experience about which you can read here, Google has created it to be an ecosystem for everyone, for those who want to watch video games, for those who want to play video games and even for those who want to develop them.
 In short, a real revolution, at least on paper.

 Project Stream was therefore only the tip of the iceberg, a tip that still allowed for the streaming of triple games such as the last Assassin’s Creed at 1080p and 60 fps.
 And the CEO of Ubisoft was present at the presentation of Stadia given the precious collaboration of the French publisher in the new Google project.
 Google’s goal is to make gaming accessible to everyone, to use Chrome, a platform capable not only of allowing navigation but also the use of web-apps, to allow access to as many players as possible.
 You can use a laptop, a desktop PC, a mobile device or a TV with Chromecast, and switch between them like nothing.

 One of the strengths of the service is the Instant Access.
 Imagine watching a gameplay video on YouTube and seeing the Play button appear.
 Pressing the button within 5 seconds you will be projected inside the video game.
 Extraordinary, isn’t it?
 YouTube in effect becomes a hub where games can be discovered and played.
 And Stadia is not a console, it is not a hardware platform, it is something accessible from just about any device.